Martha Sif Karrebæk

 Current research

-In 2019 I start a new project on interpreting, financed by the Danish Independent Research Council, with my colleagues Marta Kirilova and Paulina Bala.
+2019-2023 I ran a project on interpreting in the public sector, financed by the Danish Independent Research Council, with my colleagues Marta Kirilova and Paulina Bala.

-My last project was on mother tongue education, also financed by the Danish Independent Research Council.
+Another large project which I led was on mother tongue education, also financed by the Danish Independent Research Council.
 We looked at what really transpired in the classrooms, and we investigated what mother tongue education meant to the participants.

 I also continue to work with food (and language), in particular Bornholmian and Danish food, and the linguistic aspects of the invention of food culture, food practices and food understandings in commercial settings.